thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Material_UI.desc.md

 - You can use `props` to customize the object per component instance

 NOTE: Inline styling is becoming less popular.
 Material UI has announced that it is moving away from it in favor of CSS styling.
 However, there are still React styling frameworks, like Formidable's Radium, that use inline styling or extend it.

+## How do we use Material UI themes?

 ## What are important Material UI Components?